If you are planning on structuring a sales team, the good news is that your business is in a growth phase!

 To determine what your sales team will look like, it is important to map your company profile.

 Is your business focused on B2B or B2C?
-Is your product or service made for small, medium or enterprise businesses?
+Is your product or service made for small, medium, or enterprise businesses?
 How long is your sales cycle?
 Is your product or service one-off or ongoing?
 How mature is your current data sector?

 Management profile